FlaxEngine/FlaxDocs/manual/networking/online/index.md

 ```
 ***

 Note that Online API is sync and always returns `true` on failure.
-In some cases, such as player freiends list reading, it might take a bit to download this information from online service provider thus you might consider using it asynchroniusly (eg. from async task or a custom thread).
+In some cases, such as player friends list reading, it might take a bit to download this information from online service provider thus you might consider using it asynchroniusly (eg. from async task or a custom thread).
 To learn about multithreading see [this page](../../scripting/advanced/multithreading.md).

 Finally, many of the Online API methods contain the last argument as `User localUser` which is `null` by default.
 It can be used to redirect Online Platform for a specific local player which is usefull in case of local-multiplayer games.
 The default value `null` can be used to access the first player info.